This post may contain affiliate links. Please see my disclosure policy for details.

-It was emerald green tea leaves for days, cascading waterfalls and quaint colonial buildings which made me feel like I was at home in UK.
+It was emerald green tea leaves for days, cascading waterfalls, and quaint colonial buildings which made me feel like I was at home in the UK.

-The weather is freezing, it rains more often than not and there are tonnes of Colonial style buildings dotted all over the place.
+The weather is freezing, it rains more often than not and there are tonnes of Colonial-style buildings dotted all over the place.
 Even the tea plantations are named after English cities and counties!

-I was lucky enough to land into Nuwara Eliya on a super warm and clear day which was quite rare in October.
+I was lucky enough to land in Nuwara Eliya on a super warm and clear day which was quite rare in October.